ttu/json-flatfile-datastore/README.md

 var store = new DataStore(newFilePath, encryptionKey: secretKey);
 ```

-## DataStore and Collection lifecycle
+## Data Store and collection lifecycle

 When the data store is created, it reads the JSON file to the memory.
 Data store starts a new background thread that handles the file access.